-According to the FierceCable report, in 2011, Verizon had purchased an AWS-1 (Advanced Wireless Services) spectrum from Comcast (CMCSA), Bright House Networks, Cox, and Time Warner Cable.
-As a part of this agreement, Verizon had offered access to use the company’s wireless network “in a potential MVNO offering.”
+According to the same FierceCable report, in 2011, Verizon purchased an AWS-1 (advanced wireless services) spectrum from Comcast (CMCSA), Bright House Networks, Cox, and Time Warner Cable.
+As part of this agreement, Verizon has offered access to use the company’s wireless network “in a potential MVNO offering.”

 Wireless networks are increasingly coming under pressure about their speed and latency as more and more viewers stream videos over the Internet.
 The huge chunk of mobile data traffic comprises of video, which drives wireless carriers data consumption.

 According to Cisco Systems’ (CSCO) VNI (Visual Networking Index) at the end of 2015, video constituted ~61% of mobile data traffic in the US.
 It’s anticipated that by the end of 2020, this figure will expand to ~77% of mobile data traffic in the US.